saatwikchatkara/Project-2-Quantum-for-Portfolio-Optimization/README.md

 * **Exploring More Sophisticated QAOA Ansätze:**
     * **Custom Mixer Hamiltonians:** Experiment with alternative mixer Hamiltonians beyond the standard sum of Pauli-X gates (e.g., `qml.mixing.XYMixer()`, or problem-specific mixers).
 Different mixers might lead to faster convergence or better exploration of the solution space for specific QUBO structures.
     * **Higher Layer Depths (`p`):** Investigate the impact of increasing the number of QAOA layers (`p`).
 While this increases computational cost, a deeper circuit might be able to find better approximations to the true optimal solution.
-Techniques for mitigating barren plateaus (vanishing gradients) in deep QAOA circuits would be relevant here.
+Techniques for mitigating barren plateaus (vanishing gradients) would be relevant here.
     * **Parameter Initialization:** Explore more sophisticated strategies for initializing QAOA parameters (e.g., warm-starting from classical solutions, or using angles found from previous similar problems or datasets).

 * **Integration with Other Quantum Algorithms:**